darren-huang/debugUltTicTacToe/README.md

 git checkout TicTacToeBug2
 ```

+See the tasks in [Q1: TicTacToeBug1](#Q1-TicTacToeBug1) for guidance on how to go about debugging this issue (you should still be looking at the `checkWin` function)

 ## Q3: UltTicTacToeBug1

 If you're done move on to `UltTicTacToeBug1` which passes  `TicTacToeBoardTest` but will fail a test in `UltBoardTest`.